jimfulton/zodb-jsonb-experiment/README.rst

    Alternatively, we could have copied data to descendent nodes when changes were made, which would have made updates much more expensive, but would have made reads much faster.

+.. [#but-no-prefetch] This may not work and we may need to do something else. :) RelStorage doesn't support prefetch and it looks like the RelStorage cache doesn't cache old objects, which if true, would render prefetch almost useless.
+An alternative would be to create some sort of multi-load API.
+Another option might be to allow ``Connection.get()`` to accept a full state, but we'd need to get the state using RelStorage's load connection.